Rule 14-510. Prosecution and appeals.

 (a)(3) Initial investigation.
 Upon the filing of an informal complaint, OPC counsel shall conduct a preliminary investigation to ascertain whether the informal complaint is sufficiently clear as to its allegations.
 If it is not, OPC counsel shall seek additional facts from the complainant; additional facts shall also be submitted in writing and signed by the complainant.

-(a)(4) Potential Referral to Professionalism Counseling Board.
-In connection with any conduct that comes to their attention, whether by means of an informal complaint, a preliminary investigation, or any other means, OPC counsel may, at its discretion, refer any matter to the Professionalism Counseling Board established pursuant to the Supreme Courtís Standing Order No. 7.
+(a)(4) Potential Referral to Professionalism and Civility Counseling Board.
+In connection with any conduct that comes to their attention, whether by means of an informal complaint, a preliminary investigation, or any other means, OPC counsel may, at its discretion, refer any matter to the Professionalism and Civility Counseling Board established pursuant to Rule 14-303.
 Such referral may be in addition to or in lieu of any further proceedings related to the subject matter of the referral.
 Such referral should be in writing and, at the discretion of OPC counsel, may include any or all information included in an informal complaint or additional facts submitted by a complainant.

 (a)(5) Notice of informal complaint.
 Upon completion of the preliminary investigation, OPC counsel shall determine whether the informal complaint can be resolved in the public interest, the respondent's interest and the complainant's interest.
 OPC counsel and/or the screening panel may use their efforts to resolve the informal complaint.
 If the informal complaint cannot be so resolved or if it sets forth facts which, by their very nature, should be brought before the screening panel, or if good cause otherwise exists to bring the matter before the screening panel, OPC counsel shall cause to be served a NOIC by regular mail upon the respondent at the address reflected in the records of the Bar.
 The NOIC shall have attached a true copy of the signed informal complaint against the respondent and shall identify with particularity the possible violation(s) of the Rules of Professional Conduct raised by the informal complaint as preliminarily determined by OPC counsel.